MichaelLarocca/blog-michael-jude-larocca/posts/2023/03-23/maximizing-your-job-search-andronica-klaas.md

 If you don't meet all the requirements, don't worry!
 This method is an excellent way to help you identify the skills you need to learn to become eligible for the job.

-Andronica also recommends seeking help from various sources to improve your resume, such as your school, online tools, paid services, and even recruiters like Taylor Desse!
+Andronica also recommends seeking help from various sources to improve your resume, such as your school, online tools, paid services, and even recruiters like Taylor Desseyn!
 Don't be afraid to ask for feedback and suggestions to make your resume stand out.

 ---